 5 Questions to Drive Effectiveness

 Following are 5 key questions to ask your Board or Executive team (and some tips we discovered from running the workshop):

 1. Is the “job to be done” clear?

 This is a different take on the usual strategic planning approach where we work on a few priorities simultaneously and delegate these across the organisation.
 Instead, the idea is to select a single, short term goal which cuts across the organisation and which everyone needs to get behind.

 This was a challenging exercise because everyone has a slightly different take on what is the “single most important thing”.
-What we found it worked best when set within the context of the broader strategy (ie: it doesn’t replace it) and expressed as an outcome rather than a financial goal.
+What we found worked best was to set the ‘job to be done’ within the context of the broader strategy (ie: it doesn’t replace it).
+It also worked best when expressed as a business outcome rather than a financial goal.

 2. Is the team holding one another accountable?